biruk-hg/Game-of-Games-3/README.md

 ## **Setup and Installation**

-1. Clone this repository to your local machine: git clone <repository_url>
+1. Clone this repository to your local machine: git clone <https://github.com/biruk-hg/Game-of-Games-3.git>
 2. Open the project in your favorite Java IDE or navigate to the project folder via the terminal.
-3. Compile the Java files: javac SimpleJavaGames.java
+3. Compile the Java files: javac GameOfGames.java
-4. Run the program: java SimpleJavaGames
+4. Run the program: java GameOfGames